Earth day, every day

 Stop the journey to extinction

 The sad story of the Golden Bandicoot’s journey towards extinction started in the 1930s.
-They were widely found in arid central Australia and parts of New South Wales.
+They were widely found throughout arid Australia including every mainland state and territory, accept the ACT.
 By the 1950s, they were gone from vast regions—hunted by feral cats and foxes, and badly affected by altered fire regimes.

 The Golden Bandicoot is now only found in a handful of offshore islands and a small area in the Kimberley.